Barbara Ryan: Storylines

 At the same time, a teenaged Paul was offered an internship at Montgomery & Associates, something Barbara wouldn't stand for since she didn't want Paul working around James's older lover, Emily.
 However, at this point, Emily accidentally learned about Margo's true conception date and blackmailed Barbara into letting Paul work there—or she'd tell Hal the truth.
 In the end, Margo told Hal the truth.
 Shocked, Hal distanced himself from Barbara, as he tried to deal with the revelation.
 In the meantime, James resurfaced again and returned to Oakdale to retrieve his son.
 By now, James truly wanted Paul to be close to him and was disconcerted that Paul hated him.
 Lurking in the shadows, James learned of Paul's affair with Emily.
 Disgusted by the affair, he decided to murder Emily.
 However, this time, Paul rescued the intended victim and shot his father dead.
 During the course of the trial, Paul and Emily kept the truth to themselves, leaving Barbara to believe that Emily killed James.
 Afterwards, the pair told the truth and Paul left town.

 A few years later, tragedy struck when Jennifer was stricken ill with pneumonia which proved fatal.
 Though devastated, Barbara was strong and faced her daughter's death with dignity.
 Tragedy struck again mere months later when Hal was killed in the line of duty.
 From that point on, Barbara focused her energies on her sons.
 To that end, she decided to grant Will and Gwen their fondest wish—a baby.
-Gwen had learned she was infertile and attempts at invitro fertilization were unsuccessful.
+Gwen had learned she was infertile and attempts at in vitro fertilization (IVF) were unsuccessful.
 At the same time, Gwen's brother's girlfriend, Sophie, was expecting a baby who Cole Norbeck wanted no part of.
 Barbara decided the perfect solution was for Gwen to adopt Sophie's baby and arranged a deal with Gwen's mother, Iris, to buy Sophie's baby.
 Knowing there was no love lost between Gwen and her brother, Barbara kept the identity of the birth mother a secret.
 Alison Stewart noted some similarities between the Munson's adoption and Sophie's and went to Barbara.
 Barbara lied that she would look into the matter and then tried to cover her tracks.
 Alison Stewart did some digging around and discovered the truth.
 She went straight to Will and Gwen who confronted Barbara.
 Though she denied it at first, she was forced to admit to it but insisted that she acted out of love.
 Will disowned his mother.